View Materialization

 Best Practices

-1. Start with Views: Begin with views and change only when needed
+1. Default to Views: Start with views for most models and change only when needed

 Last updated